-Boston versus Montreal is one of the greatest rivalries in all of professional sports and both cities had big moments on this date in National Hockey League history.
-Also, we saw a lot of goals scored in a very short period of time and a handful of goaltenders had memorable nights.
+Boston versus Montreal is one of the greatest rivalries in all professional sports, and both cities had big moments on this date in National Hockey League history.
+Also, we saw a lot of goals scored in a very short period of time, and a handful of goaltenders had memorable nights.
 It’s time for our daily trip back in time to take a look at all the best Feb.
 10 has had to offer over the years.

 Big Time Date for Bruins

-The Bruins had a night, on Feb.
-10, 1942, that was a once in a lifetime experience.
-Their famous “Kraut Line” of stars Milt Schmidt, Bobby Bauer and Woody Dumart put up a combined 11 points in an 8-1 blowout of the Montreal Canadiens.
+The Bruins had a once-in-a-lifetime experience on Feb.
+10, 1942.
+Their famous “Kraut Line” of stars Milt Schmidt, Bobby Bauer, and Woody Dumart put up a combined 11 points in an 8-1 blowout of the Montreal Canadiens.
 This was their final game before all three of them left the team to serve in the Royal Canadian Air Force.

 Following the game, they were given watches by the team as well their pay for the rest of the season and playoffs.
 Even the Canadiens took part in the postgame festivities and helped carry the trio off the ice while the large crowd at Boston Garden sang “Auld Lang Syne” in unison.

 Bobby Orr scored a goal and added three assists on Feb.
 10, 1972, as the Bruins beat the Vancouver Canucks 9-1.
 Goaltender Gerry Cheevers extended his personal unbeaten streak to 20 straight games (15-0-5).

 The Canadiens beat the Detroit Red Wings 5-2 on Feb.
 10, 1945, as Maurice Richard scored twice to give him 43 goals for the season.
 This made him one goal short of the league record of 44 set by Joe Malone with the Habs in 1917-18, the NHL’s first season.